Covid-19 Airworks Risk Assessment

 Š A pen

-Airworks Paragliding Centre café will remain closed.
+Airworks Paragliding Centre café is now permanently closed.

 Instructions could be muffled by the use of masks.
 Students are reminded to ask if they do not clearly understand any instruction.